xthames/swxg/docs/source/api/index.rst

 API
 ===

-The following details all of the classes and functions used in ``swxg``, organized by the corresponding script in the GitHub repository.
+The following details the major classes and functions used in ``swxg``, organized by the corresponding script in the GitHub repository.
+Nested functions can be referenced in the GitHub repository as well.
+Note that you will only ever need to interface with ``SWXGModel``, however this page is an attempt at transparency about how exactly the fits are being performed, how the generation is accomplished, and how validation is assessed.

 .. toctree::
     :maxdepth: 2